CaioCamatta/sol-script/README.md

   iteration-statement
   selection-statement
   return-statement
+  print-statement
+  assignment-statement
   expression-statement # if this is a call expresison or an identifier, check next character.
-If next is  a "." assignment-statement print-statement
+If next is  a "."

 declaration:
   var-declaration
   val-declaration

 var-declaration:
+  "var" identifier ";"
-  "var" identifier ( "=" expression )?  ";"
+  "var" identifier "=" expression  ";"

 val-declaration:
   "val" identifier "=" expression ";"